Real estate farming is often misunderstood and only reduced to geographic farming.

 In my article “What is Real Estate Farming & Does it Really Work?”
 I explained real estate farming the following way:

-“Real estate farming is the label of a particular type of real estate marketing strategy for lead generation.
+“Real estate farming is the label of a particular marketing strategy for lead generation.

-The main characteristic is focusing on a specific target group with whatever lead generation method you choose.
+The main characteristic is focusing on a specific target group with your chosen lead generation method.

-Ideally, the selection of the target group informs the lead generation method you choose and the messaging (e.g., the sales copy).”
+Ideally, selecting the target group informs your lead generation method and messaging (e.g., the sales copy).”

 And in the traditional way of doing real estate farming, the specific target group happens to have the common denominator of living in a particular geographic area.